maf-kakimoto/horse_racing/README.md

   - This script is to generate statistical value.
   - Please specify target you need to generate.
 - featuredb.py
-  - This script is to create feature values for modeling.
+  - This script is to make feature values for modeling.
+- modeling.py
+  - This script is to create a horse racing forecasting model.